 Version History Description of Change Rev 0 Pre-release, Alpha customers only Rev 1.0 Initial Public Release Rev 2.0 Added output voltage maximum value and note to clarify in Table 10-1 ; also removed overall life expectancy note, since life expectancy is dependent on customer usage and must be determined by reliability engineering.
 Clarified value and unit measure for Maximum allowed P D in Table 10-3 .
 Corrected note about average value for Flash Data Retention in Table 10-4 .
 Added new RoHS-compliant orderable part numbers in Table 13-1 .
-Rev 3.0 Deleted formula for Max Ambient Operating Temperature (Automotive) and Max Ambient Operating Temperature (Industrial) and corrected Flash Endurance to 10,000 in Table 10-4 .
-Added RoHS-compliance and "pb-free" language to back cover Rev 4.0 Added information/corrected state during reset in Table 2-2 .
+Rev 3.0 Corrected Data Flash on page 5 Rev 4.0 Deleted RSTO from Pin Group 2 (listed after Table 10-1).
+Deleted formula for Max Ambient Operating Temperature (Automotive) and Max Ambient Operating Temperature (Industrial) in Table 10-4 .
+Added RoHS-compliance and "pb-free" language to back cover.
+Rev 5.0 Added information/corrected state during reset in Table 2-2 .
 Clarified external reference crystal frequency for PLL in Table 10-14 by increasing maximum value to 8.4MHz.
-Rev 5.0 Replaced "Tri-stated" with an explanation in State During Reset column in Table 2-2.
-Rev. 6 Added the following note to the description of the TMS signal in Table 2-2: Note: Always tie the TMS pin to V{DD} through a 2.2K resistor.
+Rev 6.0 Replaced "Tri-stated" with an explanation in State During Reset column in Table 2-2.
+Rev. 7 Added the following note to the description of the TMS signal in Table 2-2: Note: Always tie the TMS pin to V{DD} through a 2.2K resistor.
 Added the following note to the description of the TRST signal in Table 2-2: Note: For normal operation, connect TRST directly to V{SS}.
 If the design is to be used in a debugging environment, TRST may be tied to V{SS} through a 1K resistor.
-Rev. 7 Remove pullup comment from PWM pins in Table 2-2.
+Rev. 8 Remove pullup comment from PWM pins in Table 2-2.
 Add Figure 10-1 showing current voltage characteristics.
-In Table 10-24, correct interpretation of Calibration Factors to be viewed as worst case factors.
+In Table 10-23, correct interpretation of Calibration Factors to be viewed as worst case factors.
+Add to Table 10-23 the DC drift of ADC over temperature.
+Rev 8.1 Removed "Preliminary" markings.